mjperales/jest-playground/README.md

 # Exercises

-1. `arraysEqual.test.ts` includes tests but they are all failing.
+1. `./playground/Utils/arraysEqual.test.ts` includes tests but they are all failing.
 Go to `arraysEqual.ts` and figure out what goes inside that function.

-2. `Form.test.tsx` is missing some tests.
+2. `./pages/components/Form/Form.test.tsx` is missing some tests.

 - Figure out if entire form renders correctly.
 The first test is only checking if the submit button is in the document.
 It's missing the name and email inputs.